JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/how-to-avoid-over-reliance-on-mpsc/index.md

 ### Sidenote &mdash; impact of `tokio::sync::Mutex` versus `std::sync::Mutex`

 The astute among you might notice the `clippy::await_holding_lock` above.
 This is because we are using `std::sync::Mutex` instead of `tokio::sync::Mutex` &mdash; this is fine as we are actually not holding the lock across an `await` point due to the explicit `drop` call.
 Initially I had used `tokio::sync::Mutex`; the performance was significantly worse.
 About ≈25x worse as you'll see further on.
+You can find the profiling results in the appendix below.

+This is a critical point to understand when using `std::sync::Mutex` in an async context, as it can lead to deadlocks if not handled correctly.
+As a rule of thumb, always use the `std::sync::Mutex` first, and only switch to `tokio::sync::Mutex` if you need to.

 ## Results

+> **Note** — the server buffer size is set to 65536 bytes, high enough that it should not cause any backpressure on the client.
+These benchmarks were run on an AMD Ryzen 9 5900HS/NVIDIA 3080 with 32GB of memory.

 Running a number of benchmarks reveals provides us with some insights.
 The graph below is in log scale, across benchmarks using `mpsc`, tokio's `Mutex`, and `std::sync::Mutex`.

-> **Note** — the server buffer size is set to 65536 bytes, high enough that it should not cause any backpressure on the client.

 ![](./std__sync__mutex_vs_mpsc_mean_log_scale.png)